antonmry/jexler/side/guide/guide.md

   (key is variable name, value is variable value);
   if not set or set to null, inherit from parent process.

-Note that the setters again return the ShellTool instance, i.e. setters can be chained:
+Note that the setters again return their ShellTool instance, i.e. setters can be chained:

     new ShellTool().setWorkingDirectory('/tmp').run('ls')